Home » Blog » Europe » Spain » How To Find An Apartment In Barcelona (Ultimate Guide)

 Buy A T-10 Ticket For Public Transport

-If you need some more travels tipps how to save while living in Barcelona, I'd definitely recommend buying a T-10 ticket for only 9,95 Euro to use on public transport as this will give you 10 trips on either the metro, train or bus which works out much cheaper than buying individual tickets for each journey.
+If you need some more travel tips on how to save while living in Barcelona, I'd definitely recommend buying a T-10 ticket to use on public transport.
+This will give you 10 trips on either the metro, train or bus which works out much cheaper than buying individual tickets for each journey.

 Get The Best Value With A Menú Del Día

-I am also a big fan of the lunch menus which are served around midday from between 1 to 4pm.
-Look out for the “menú del día” which starts from around 7,50 to 10,00 Euro and will pretty much get you a 3-course menu.
+I am also a big fan of the lunch menus which are served around midday from between 1 to 4 pm.
+Look out for the “menú del día” which starts from around 7,50 to 10,00 euros and will pretty much get you a 3-course menu.

 This blog post was brought to you in collaboration with Apartment Barcelona.
 All views and experiences are my own.